Tafara-N/alx-react/0x03-React_component/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x03-React_component`
-- File: task_4/dashboard/src/HOC/WithLogging.test.js
+- File: `task_4/dashboard/src/HOC/WithLogging.test.js`

-9. Declare a pure component
+### 9. Declare a pure component

-mandatory
+**In `task_5/dashboard/src/Notifications/NotificationItem.js`**:

-In task_5/dashboard/src/Notifications/NotificationItem.js:
+- Modify the component to make it “pure”.
+Which means that it will only update when its props and state are different

-Modify the component to make it “pure”.
-Which means that it will only update when its props and state are different **Repo:**
+**Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x03-React_component`
 - File: `task_5/dashboard/src/Notifications/NotificationItem.js`